-You are encouraged to apply in the year in which you wish to enroll.
+You are encouraged to apply in the year you wish to enroll in.

-Requests by newly admitted first-year applicants for a 1-year deferral are considered on an individual first-come, first-served basis and are granted in exceptional circumstances (maximum of 20 per year) at the discretion of the Assistant Dean, Students, and the Chair of the Admissions Committee.
+Requests by newly admitted first-year applicants for a 1-year deferral are considered on an individual first-come, first-served basis and are granted (up to a maximum of 20 per year).
+These are granted in exceptional circumstances at the discretion of the Assistant Dean, Students, and the Chair of the Admissions Committee.
 Email the Admissions Office for more information.

-The Admissions Committee may, on occasion and by invitation, interview you to assist in the selection process.
-You are primarily assessed on the basis of application documentation.
-You may not request a personal interview.
+The Admissions Committee may, on occasion and by invitation, interview applicants to assist in the selection process.
+Applicants are primarily assessed on the basis of application documentation.
+Applicants may not request a personal interview.

 The Admissions Committee may reconsider an application only in the case of a procedural anomaly in the administrative process.
-You must contact the Admissions Office within 10 days of the decision date.
+Applicants must email the Admissions Office within 10 days of the decision date to request a reconsideration.

-Application for a waiver of the Osgoode portion of the application fee ($90) can be obtained by emailing the Admissions Office.
-You must demonstrate financial hardship and provide corroborative documentation.
-Requests must be made prior to the November 1, 2017, application deadline to ensure a timely application.
+Application for a waiver of the Osgoode portion of the application fee ($100) can be obtained by emailing the Admissions Office.
+Applicants must demonstrate financial hardship and provide corroborative documentation.
+Requests must be made prior to the November 1, 2019, application deadline to ensure a timely application.

 Retention of Materials

-All materials submitted by you or on your behalf will be used solely for admission purposes and will be kept confidential.
+All materials submitted by or on behalf of an applicant will be used solely for admission purposes and will be kept confidential.
 The materials become the property of the Law School and may be destroyed following the year the application was made.

 Osgoode does not retain applications from previous admission cycles.
-You must re-apply for admission through OLSAS and re-submit all required documentation, including current letters of reference.
+Applicants must re-apply for admission through OLSAS and re-submit all required documentation, including current letters of reference.

-All application materials are due at OLSAS by November 1, 2017.
-The Admissions Committee strongly believes that adhering to the deadline (with exception only for compelling and extenuating circumstances) is the best way to ensure fairness among all applicants.
+All application materials are due at OLSAS by November 1, 2019.
+The Admissions Committee strongly believes that adhering to the deadline (with exception only for compelling and extenuating circumstances corroborated by documentation) is the best way to ensure fairness among all applicants.

 Requests for late applications should be directed to the Admissions Office.